hdmi/ProceduralWallpapers/README.md

 - Activity for showing palettes (recycler view)
 - Select color from PalettesActivity -> return to main activity and refresh wallpaper with selected palette
 - Pixelated wallpapers
+- Tilt 45º the pixelated wallpaper and stroke the borders

 # OTHER PROJECTS